Deal 7: How to make money through your photography

 If you have a disaster and accidentally delete your images or see an card error message – stop using the memory card.
 All is not always lost when you have one of these problems and it may be that you can still recover your images – the key is to stop using the card or else you might overwrite your other images.
 Data recovery services or tools may be able to restore your images for you.

-Deleting images from your card while the card is on your camera can actually prolong the life of your memory card.
+Deleting images from your card while the card is on your camera can actually shorten the life of your memory card.
 The rule is that the fewer times you add or remove data on your card the better.
 Erasing all your images at once after uploading them to your computer means one erase cycle rather than lots of them if you delete them one at a time on your camera. (or better yet – use the Format function on your camera each time to wipe and start clean)

 After uploading images to your computer from a card make sure you follow the proper procedure to eject the card before removing it from your card reader.
 In OSX this means right clicking the drive assigned to your card and hitting ‘eject’.
 In Windows use the ‘safely remove hardware’ option in your system tray to remove the card and the card reader).

 I learned this lesson on a recent trip when I had a memory card die on me mid trip.
 Having a second card handy meant that I was able to continue using my camera.
 It also means that if you do lose the data on one card, not all of your images from a shoot will be lost.
 Of course multiple cards can also mean problems too as there are more to keep track of – I’ve heard h3 arguments for both – but personally rotate through 3 cards at present.